Fly Into Space!

 The name ESPERANTO was adopted from the international language, but for us it means both mime language and Informatics (Computer Science).
 For our participation in the festival, we were inspired by the Science United Project’s seminars that some of our teachers attended.
 So we decided to work on a rocket launch.🚀

-from Greece, Afghanistan, Syria, Africa
+from Greece, Afghanistan, Syria, Algeria

-Ms. Thekla Giannouli
+teacher: Ms. Thekla Giannouli

 location: Korinthos, Greece